quarkslab/land_of_cxx/README.rst

 Several tutorial have been designed with care (and love <3), in an increasing level of difficulty.
-Each tutorial contains a compilable skeleton file with the game description, and a Makefile to get you started.
+Each tutorial contains a compilable skeleton file with the game description, a reference to useful functions to complete the game (see http://en.cppreference.com for their description!) and a Makefile to get you started.
 The makefile contains the typical ``all``, ``clean`` and ``check`` rules so that you won't loose time setting up a minimalist build environment.
 When lost, ``cd`` to the solution directory!